David Simmonds

-Early life and education
+Early life and career

-Simmonds was born in 1976, the son of Rory and Veronica Simmonds.
-He attended Cardinal Newman Comprehensive School in Pontypridd, before going to Grey College, University of Durham, where he gained a BA (Hons).
-Simmonds gained a Postgraduate Certificate at Birkbeck College, University of London, and a Financial Planning Certificate from the Chartered Institute of Insurers.
+David Simmonds was born in 1976, the son of Rory and Veronica Simmonds.
+He attended Cardinal Newman RC School in Pontypridd, before going to Grey College, University of Durham, where he gained a BA.
+Simmonds gained a Postgraduate Certificate at Birkbeck College, University of London, and a Financial Planning Certificate from the Chartered Institute of Insurers (CII).
 His professional background is in financial services, where he worked for several high street banks after qualifying with the CII in 1997.
 He was a non-executive director at NHS Hillingdon.

 Political career

-Local government

-Simmonds was elected as a councillor for the London Borough of Hillingdon in 1998, gaining his seat in Cowley (at the time, part of the Uxbridge constituency) from the Labour Party.
+Simmonds was elected as a Conservative councillor for the London Borough of Hillingdon in 1998, winning his seat in Cowley from the Labour Party.
 From 2002 to 2022, he represented the borough's Ickenham ward.

 He has served in hung and majority administrations as a committee chairman and Cabinet Member, with responsibilities including planning, housing, social services, education and children's services.
 He led work for the Local Government Association in a number of high-profile areas including children's services, education, immigration and Brexit, serving as Conservative Group Leader and Deputy Chairman of the organisation representing councils.
 Simmonds was also Chairman of the Children and Young People Board from 2011 to 2015.

-At the 2005 general election, he stood in Erewash, Derbyshire, coming second to the Labour incumbent.
-He previously stood in Caerphilly, South Wales, where he grew up, in 2001.

 His previous public service includes as Chairman of the National Employer's Organisation for Schoolteachers (NEOST) and of the European Federation of Education Employers (EFEE), as an active member of the Committee of the Regions and leader of the UK Conservative delegation there, and at the Congress of the Council of Europe.

-He is particularly well known for his work on refugee children and led the implementation of the Vulnerable Persons Relocation Scheme (VPRS) with then-Home Secretary Theresa May to resettle vulnerable refugees to areas of the UK volunteering to take them in.
+He is known for his work on refugee children and led the implementation of the Vulnerable Persons Relocation Scheme (VPRS) with then-Home Secretary Theresa May to resettle vulnerable refugees to areas of the UK volunteering to take them in.

 He served as Deputy Chairman and previously Treasurer of the Conservative Councillors Association, and served as an associate non-executive director in his local NHS and as a magistrate in North-West London.
 He stepped down as Deputy Leader of Hillingdon Council and as Deputy Chairman of the LGA following his election to Parliament.
 He was Deputy Leader of the council from 2002 to 2020, and Deputy Chairman of the LGA from 2015 to 2020.